-You can use any third-party database supported by your language if the database is accessible from the Google App Engine instance.
-These third-party databases can be hosted on Compute Engine, hosted on another cloud provider, hosted on premises, or managed by a third-party vendor.
+To store data and files on App Engine, you can use Google Cloud services or any other storage service that is supported by your language and is accessible from your App Engine instance.
+Third-party databases can be hosted on Compute Engine, hosted on another cloud provider, hosted on premises, or managed by a third-party vendor.

 Hosting on Compute Engine

 App Engine instances are part of the same private internal network as Compute Engine instances.
-Your App Engine application can communicate with services hosted on Compute Engine within the same project without going through the public internet.
-In many cases, your application connects to the service using the instance's internal IP address without needing to assign the database an external, public IP address.
-If desired, you can assign a public IP address to allow the database to be accessed from outside of Google Cloud Platform.
+Your App Engine app can communicate with services hosted on Compute Engine within the same project without going through the public internet.
+In many cases, your app connects to the service using the instance's internal IP address without needing to assign the database an external, public IP address.
+If desired, you can assign a public IP address to allow the database to be accessed from outside of Google Cloud.

-Many popular third-party databases such as Redis, MongoDB, PostgreSQL, Cassandra, and Hadoop, can be quickly deployed to Compute Engine using the Cloud Launcher.
-There are also detailed guides on deploying MySQL and PostgreSQL.
+Many popular third-party databases such as Redis, MongoDB, PostgreSQL, Cassandra, Hadoop, and Microsoft SQL Server can be quickly deployed to Compute Engine by using the Cloud Launcher.
+See the following guides for details about deploying MySQL or PostgreSQL.

 Other cloud providers

-App Engine applications can connect to databases hosted on other public clouds if the database server and firewall are configured properly to accept connections.
-Your App Engine application connects to the database using the service's public IP address.
+App Engine apps can connect to external databases that are hosted on other public clouds as long as those database servers and your firewall are configured properly to accept connections.
+Your App Engine app connects over the Internet using that external service's public IP address.

 Databases managed by a third-party vendor

-There are many vendors offering managed database services such as mLab for MongoDB.
+There are many vendors offering managed database services such as mLab for MongoDB, Redis Labs offers hosted Redis caching.
 These vendors handle hosting, configuration, and maintenance of databases.
-App Engine can connect to these services in the same way as other public clouds, via the service's public IP address.
+App Engine can connect to these external services over the Internet, in the same way as other public clouds by using that service's public IP address.

 App Engine can be configured to automatically scale your application horizontally based on various metrics.
 Unlike web applications, databases often require non-trivial changes to respond to scale.
 In production applications, App Engine can quickly overwhelm a database during traffic spikes.
 You should take the anticipated average traffic load and load during spikes into consideration when configuring and deploying databases.